Disneyland Resort: 2001–present: Disneyland Resort complex

 In March 2018, it was announced that A Bug's Land would close in September 2018.
-It was replaced by Avengers Campus which was set to open July 18, 2020, but was delayed due to the COVID-19 pandemic and opened on June 4, 2021.
+It was replaced by Avengers Campus on June 4, 2021.

 In April 2019, Disneyland announced that Mickey & Minnie's Runaway Railway would be coming to Disneyland in 2023.
 The attraction was built behind Mickey's Toontown in a former backstage area and opened on January 27, 2023.